Skip to main content

 5. Prepare for AI everywhere

-We’re seeing retailers use generative AI to customize product descriptions by using customer data such as age range to tailor descriptions for specific customers.
+Retailers can use generative AI to strengthen security, improve inventory management and personalize customer experience.
+We’re even seeing retailers use generative AI to customize product descriptions by using customer data such as age range to tailor descriptions for specific customers.

 Retailers need to prepare for the integration of AI technologies by ensuring their data infrastructure can support these advanced applications.
 This preparation includes training staff in data science and analytics, investing in AI-capable tools and establishing processes for data-driven decision-making.